openbermuda/karmapi/docs/nodice/pist.rst

 Now take the five and find just 3 to add back into the pie.

-No all gather round, and make a circle,
+Now all gather round, and make a circle,

 It never ends, goes on and on,